jedjoud10/cflake-engine/README.md

 Input is currently being handled using a custom wrapper around ``gilrs`` and ``Winit's Events``.
 You can "bind" or "map" a keyboard button or mouse click to a specific binding and then check each frame if it had been pressed, released, or been held (which means the user did not let go of it since last frame).
 The ``Input`` resource cannot be used within ``Tick`` events since it relies on frame to frame data, and ``Tick`` events can execute each multiple times per frame or none at all.
 If you wish to run frame-rate indepedent logic using the tick system you must fetch the inputs using a separate update system and save those inputs persistently, either using entities or resources, then fetch them in your tick method to apply them.

 # Examples Controls
-Move Camera: WASD,
+* Toggle debug UI: P
-Move Camera Up: Space,
+* Move Camera: WASD,
-Move Camera Down: Left Control,
+* Move Camera Up: Space,
-Increase Camera Base Speed: Left Shift,
+* Move Camera Down: Left Control,
-Reset Camera Location: R,
+* Increase Camera Base Speed: Left Shift,
-Zoom in / Zoom out: Z, X (respectively)
+* Reset Camera Location: R,
-Toggle Camera Controller: H,
+* Zoom in / Zoom out: Z, X (respectively)
-Camera Rotation: Mouse Up/Down/Left/Right
+* Toggle Camera Controller: H,
-Toggle UI: P
+* Camera Rotation: Mouse Up/Down/Left/Right

 # Thanks to:
 * Lionel Stanway (MoldyToeMan)